Westmoreland Museum of American Art

 The Westmoreland Museum of American Art is an art museum in Greensburg, Pennsylvania devoted to American art, with a particular concentration on the art of southwestern Pennsylvania.

+History

-Art lover and Greensburg resident Mary Marchand Woods hand down her entire estate to establish The Woods Marchand Foundation in 1949.
-The museum developed from this foundation, opening ten years later.
+Art lover and Greensburg resident Mary Marchand Woods handed down her entire estate to establish The Woods Marchand Foundation in 1949.
+The museum developed from this foundation, opening ten years later on May 29, 1959.

 The museum has expanded several times, beginning with a west-wing addition in 1968.
-In 2015, the museum reopened after two years of major renovations to expand and modernize its facilities.
-The expansion added 13,287 square feet to its original 30,000 area, where a cantilevered wing was added for exhibitions.
+In 2015, the museum reopened after two years of major renovations to expand, and modernize its facilities.
+The expansion added 13,287 square feet to its original 30,000 square feet area, where a cantilevered wing was added for exhibitions.